A Laboratory and Field

 Research

-concerning disease control strategies or a desired topic are available.
+Research projects concerning disease control strategies or a desired topic are available.

 Site Visit

 Due to limits of time and resources a presumptive diagnosis is made in diagnostic clinics.
 Diagnostic work is not inherently very quantitative.
 Generally only a small percentage of the total sample is used for isolation.
 Representative pieces of the tissue showing pathogenic symptoms are planted on the agar media.
 The procedure is analogous to a political opinion poll that comes to a conclusion based on a small sample of the total number of voters.
-In diagnostic work we also come to a conclusion as to the cause of a plant disease based on the organisms that grow that grow from a small set of tissuesshowing symptoms from the plant.
-A confirmatory diagnosis would require pathogenicity tests which are very time andresource consuming and are generally not done for a known disease.
+In diagnostic work we also come to a conclusion as to the cause of a plant disease based on the organisms that grow from a small set of tissues showing symptoms from the plant.
+A confirmatory diagnosis would require pathogenicity tests which are very time and resource consuming and are generally not done for a known disease.
 The fee is charged for the diagnostic process.
 Results may be negative.

-The Handouts are available for
+Handouts are available on the following diseases: